MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-voicemail.md

 You can also configure overflow override in the route-to-queue rule of a workstream.

-## Use voicemail to manage direct inward dialed calls
+## Use voicemail to manage direct calls to agents

-The option to record a voicemail is also presented when the customer calls the agent directly using the direct inward dialing capability.
-If the call isn't answered because of one of the following reasons, the customer is prompted to record a message.
+If a direct call to an agent is missed and voicemail is configured, the option to record a voicemail is presented to the customer.
+The call might not be answered because of one of the following reasons:

 - Call rejected by the agent
 - Call times out